The Package Manager window provides several ways to help you find a specific package:

 |(A)||Packages list context||Choose the “context” that determines which packages appear in the list.
 The context might be the source of the package, such as a registry server, the Asset Store, or the Unity Editor itself (for built-in packages); however, the In Project context displays only those packages that are already installed in the current project, regardless of their origin.

-These controls help narrow down which packages appear in the list view.
+These controls help narrow down which packages appear in the list view and in what order.
 This makes it easier to find what you are looking for or help you browse when you don’t know exactly what you want.

-When you use both controls at the same time, you narrow the set of matches that appears in the list.
+When you use several of these controls at the same time, you narrow the set of matches that appears in the list.

 After you find the package you need, then you can locate a specific version from the list.